Chico de Oro

 Putumayo hits a home run on this compilation, with infectious songs that practically dare you to stay seated.
 There's cumbia, but from Cuba.
 Salsa, but from Peru.
 Boogaloo, but from New York.
 And Brooklyn Funk Essentials?
 None of the origins matter when you hit play as this is just a great CD that ping-pongs off the edges of wide-ranging Latino music without ever losing sight of a good rhythm.

 As usual with these collections some places get over-represented (in this case Colombia and Cuba) while others get ignored, but this is not meant to be some scholarly overview.
 Whether it's a wacky musical mash-up from Ska Cubana or Colombian reggae from The Coffee Makers, these are not just routine salsa songs you'll hear blasting out of a convertible in the cities.
 Bringing in well-known non-Latino acts like Brooklyn Funk Essentials and Quantic may look like a marketing ploy on paper, but there probably won't be any complaints about authenticity when the speakers start pumping.
 Baila!

-Perceptive Travel editor Tim Leffel is author of several books, including The World's Cheapest Destinations, now in its 3rd edition.
+Perceptive Travel editor Tim Leffel is author of several books, including The World's Cheapest Destinations.
 He once wrote bios and marketing copy for now-forgotten rock bands, but he currently spits out more heartfelt raves on the Cheapest Destinations Blog and the Practical Travel Gear Blog.